-Pessimistic kids are a bore and they’re frustrating.
+A child with a negative attitude is a bore.
 I know because I’ve had to raise one.

-Being a pessimistic kid is a boring thing to be because pessimists are crippled by powerlessness.
-But there is hope yet: children are not born pessimistic.
-In his book Learned Optimism, Seligman shows that pessimism (and thus optimism) is more a learned skill than an inherited skill.
 In other words, optimism is about what you do rather than what you are.
-Thus defined, optimism may not be an effortless affair but it can be learnt.
+Thus defined, optimism may not be an effortless affair but it can be learned.

 Raising an optimistic child is really about making your child less pessimistic.
 From their youngest age, the way children think about failure is critical in determining the person they grow up to become.